-- Junior Showmanship will be for youth ages 8 11 years old as of September 1, 2019.
-Intermediate Showmanship will be for youth ages 12 14 years old as of September 1, 2019.
-Senior Showmanship will be for youth ages 15 18 years old as of September 1, 2019. - 2.
+- Junior Showmanship will be for youth ages 8 11 years old as of September 1, 2020.
+Intermediate Showmanship will be for youth ages 12 - 14 years old as of September 1, 2020.
+Senior Showmanship will be for youth ages 15 - 18 years old as of September 1, 2020. - 2.
 All 4-H'ers are eligible for showmanship. - 3.
 Pre-registration is required in Fair Entry to receive a premium.
 Last minute entries may not receive a premium. - 4.
 When an exhibitor wins showmanship, they may continue to compete in future years in the same class. - 5.
-4-H'ers will be judged on how they care for their rabbits, how they take rabbits in and out of the cage, and on whether or not they help other 4-H'ers with their rabbits when needed.
-Exhibitors must wear their show numbers when exhibiting.
+4-H'ers will be judged on their knowledge of their animal, poultry raising, show preparations and characteristics of their exhibit according to the Standards if applicable.